SeaPie/Privacy-First/README.md

 ## VPN Services

 ### Mullvad VPN
 [**Mullvad VPN**](https://mullvad.net/en/) is a privacy-centric VPN service that offers strong encryption and a no-logs policy, ensuring your online activities remain private.
-Mullvad additionally offers privacy-respecting payment options, such as Bitcoin, Monero, or even cash.
+Mullvad also offers privacy-respecting payment options, such as Bitcoin, Monero, or even cash.

 ## Password Managers